-Manually write, or fix, an ABI file
+Manually write/edit an ABI file

 - Advanced features of the newest version of the ABI will require manual construction of the ABI, and odd and advanced C++ patterns could capsize the generator's type deductions.
 So having a good knowledge of how to write an ABI should be an essential piece of knowledge of a smart contract writer.